jaalto/project--shell-script-performance-and-portability/README.md

 ```
     fn()
     {
+        # Use nameref for the
-        # Use nameref to return value
+        # return value
         local -n retref=$1
         shift
         local arg=$1